Product management foundations

 So far, those expectations have been met and slightly exceeded.

 I started off by taking the ‘Product Management Foundations’ course.
-Having finished it, I want to share my key takeaways.
+In this post I share my key takeaways.

-This course covers the core of product management by focusing on features and breaking down the process into 4 phases: feature opportunity validation, feature design, feature development, and feature launch & iteration.
+Also note that this course s very SaaS-focused.
+It covers the foundations of product management by focusing on features and breaking down the process into 4 phases: feature opportunity validation, feature design, feature development, and feature launch & iteration.

 The first step to building great features is opportunity validation.
-Before starting any design & development work, PMs need decide what to build and critically validate whether an opportunity will bring value to the user and the business.
+Before starting any design & development work, product managers (PMs) need decide what to build and critically validate whether an opportunity will bring value to the user and the business.

 An opportunity must fulfill 3 criteria to be worth pursuing: